Anthropology: Public

-Public anthropology was created by Robert Borofsky, a professor at Hawaii Pacific University, to "demonstrate the ability of anthropology and anthropologists to effectively address problems beyond the discipline – illuminating larger social issues of our times as well as encouraging broad, public conversations about them with the explicit goal of fostering social change".
+Public anthropology was created by Robert Borofsky, a professor at Hawaii Pacific University, to "demonstrate the ability of anthropology and anthropologists to address problems beyond the discipline effectively – illuminating larger social issues of our times as well as encouraging broad, public conversations about them with the explicit goal of fostering social change".

 Nature, science, and technology

 Cyborg

 Cyborg anthropology originated as a sub-focus group within the American Anthropological Association's annual meeting in 1993.
 The sub-group was very closely related to STS and the Society for the Social Studies of Science.
-Donna Haraway's 1985 Cyborg Manifesto could be considered the founding document of cyborg anthropology by first exploring the philosophical and sociological ramifications of the term.
-Cyborg anthropology studies humankind and its relations with the technological systems it has built, specifically modern technological systems that have reflexively shaped notions of what it means to be human beings.
+Donna Haraway's 1985 Cyborg Manifesto could be considered the founding document of cyborg anthropology, as it first explores the philosophical and sociological ramifications of the term.
+Cyborg anthropology studies humankind and its relations with the technological systems it has built, specifically modern systems that have reflexively shaped notions of what it means to be human.

 Digital

 Digital anthropology is the study of the relationship between humans and digital-era technology and extends to various areas where anthropology and technology intersect.
 It is sometimes grouped with sociocultural anthropology, and sometimes considered part of material culture.
-The field is new, and thus has a variety of names with a variety of emphases.
+The field is new and thus has a variety of names and emphases.
 These include techno-anthropology, digital ethnography, cyberanthropology, and virtual anthropology.

 Ecological

 Ecological anthropology is defined as the "study of cultural adaptations to environments".
 The sub-field is also defined as, "the study of relationships between a population of humans and their biophysical environment".
 The focus of its research concerns "how cultural beliefs and practices helped human populations adapt to their environments, and how their environments change across space and time.
 The contemporary perspective of environmental anthropology, and arguably at least the backdrop, if not the focus of most of the ethnographies and cultural fieldworks of today, is political ecology.
-Many characterize this new perspective as more informed with culture, politics and power, globalization, localized issues, century anthropology and more.
+Many characterize this new perspective as more informed with culture, politics, and power, globalization, localized issues, century anthropology, and more.
 The focus and data interpretation is often used for arguments for/against or creation of policy, and to prevent corporate exploitation and damage of land.
-Often, the observer has become an active part of the struggle either directly (organizing, participation) or indirectly (articles, documentaries, books, ethnographies).
+Often, the observer has become an active part of the struggle, either directly (organizing, participating) or indirectly (through articles, documentaries, books, ethnographies).
 Such is the case with environmental justice advocate Melissa Checker and her relationship with the people of Hyde Park.